MehmetMHY/cha/README.md

 #### History Search and Management

-- `cha -r` - Search and display previous chat histories
+- `cha -r [exact]` - Search and load previous chats.
+Fuzzy search is the default.
-- `cha` then type `!r` during interactive mode to load a previous chat
+- `cha` then type `!r [exact]` during interactive mode to load a previous chat.
+Fuzzy search is the default.

 #### Interactive Platform and Model Switching